 The upper-division curriculum group has agreed on the following policy for TA and grader responsibilities.

 We teach two Paradigms per quarter, and each Paradigm has one TA.
-TAs may be hired as either full-time ("1.0TA") or half-time ("0.5TA").
+TAs may be hired as either full-time ("1.0TA" or 0.40 FTE) or half-time ("0.5TA" or 0.20).
 The full-time TA has duties that average out to 16 hours/week over the quarter, while a half-time TA has duties that average out to 8 hours/week over the quarter.
 See below for a description of how the hourly expectations break down for each course role.

 A full-time TA is expected to work for 16 hours/week on average, over 11 weeks.
 They are also expected to work for one week before and after the eleven weeks of instruction + finals, but those hours of work cannot be shifted into the term, and are something of a mystery.
 Each TA is expected to spend 2 hours proctoring a final exam (we have two final exams, and two TAs, so each TA proctors one final).
 Typically the professor will also proctor, so that there can be a "quiet room."
 This leaves a full-time TA with 14 hours that are not spent working during finals week, and a half-time TA with 6 hours not spent working during finals week.
 These hours are distributed over the weeks of instruction.
 There is also a maximum of 24 hours that a student can be asked to work in any one week.